danielsamfdo/RL_CS687/HW3/HW3_final_code/README.md

 If you want to update the number of episodes QLearning runs for, in each trial.
 Go to Qlearning.py  and update episode_count from 60 to the desired number

+If you want to set the number of process that is spawned inside training , go to main.py and set n_jobs=required_number_of_jobs

 To Run SARSA :